CosmeValera/ReactProjects/containers/kubernetes/kubernetes-crash-course-1-hour-nana/README.md

   - **Label 3** (`template.metadata.labels`): Labels the Pods with `app: mongo`, allowing the Deployment to find and manage them.
   ---
   - So, **Label 2** (the `matchLabels`) binds directly to **Label 3**(inside the Pod template), linking the Deployment to the Pods it controls.
+> It is better to use a replica count of 1 in this case, because if you need multiple replicas for MongoDB, it's advisable to use a StatefulSet to preserve the state.

 **2. Service:**
 ```yaml